46 Marshall Street

 As the founding branch of the organisation, Central London Samaritans has been providing emotional support for people who are struggling to cope for 70 years.
 Our volunteers are here to listen around the clock, every single day of the year.

 Typically, each year our approx. 400 volunteers:

 - donate 80,000 hours to run our charity – equivalent to 44 full time staff – which ensures we remain open to callers 24 hours a day, every day of the year;

 - respond to over 70,000 calls for help via phone, email and webchat from people who are experiencing emotional distress, despair, or suicidal feelings;

-- help over 2,000 of London’s most vulnerable people including the homeless, the LGBT+ community, those bereaved by suicide & people in custody;
+- help around 7,000 of London’s most vulnerable people including homeless people, those bereaved by suicide, people in prison and in custody;

-Getting a response from a real person and being given the time and space to talk things through helps people to find a way through their problems.
+Getting a response from a real person and being given the time and space to talk things through helps people find a way through their problems.